-Step Action Description Step 1 Verify that you have a supported SQL Server configuration.
-See the Application/Database Agent Compatibility List.
-Step 2 On the node that you want to protect, install the NetBackup client.
+Step Action Description Step 2 On the node that you want to protect, install the NetBackup client.
 See "NetBackup server and client requirements" on page 21.
 Step 3 On the node that you want to protect, configure the NetBackup services.
-See "Configuring the NetBackup services for SQL Server backups and restores" on page 186.
+See "Configuring the NetBackup services for SQL Server backups and restores " on page 187.
 Step 4 Create a policy for each type of backup you want to perform.
 See "Configuring an automatic backup policy for a specific node of a SQL Server availability group" on page 137.
 Step 5 On the node that you want to protect, create a batch file for each type of backup that you want to perform.
-See "Creating a batch file for the policy that protects a specific node in an availability group" on page 138.
-See "About using batch files with NetBackup for SQL Server" on page 188.
+See "Creating a batch file for the policy that protects a specific node in an availability group" on page 139.
+See "About using batch files with NetBackup for SQL Server" on page 189.
 Step 6 Add the batch files to the policies that you created.
-See "Adding the batch files to the policy that protects a specific node in the availability group" on page 139.
+See "Adding the batch files to the policy that protects a specific node in the availability group" on page 140.